megvii-research/PETR/README.md

 In this paper, we develop position embedding transformation (PETR) for multi-view 3D object detection.
 PETR encodes the position information of 3D coordinates into image features, producing the 3D position-aware features.
 Object query can perceive the 3D position-aware features and perform end-to-end object detection.
 It can serve as a simple yet strong baseline for future research.

 ## News
+**2022.06.16** The code of 3D object detection in PETRv2 is released.
 **2022.06.10** The code of PETR is released.
 **2022.06.06** PETRv2 is released on [arxiv](https://arxiv.org/abs/2206.01256).
 **2022.06.01** PETRv2 achieves another SOTA performance on nuScenes dataset (58.2% NDS and 49.0% mAP) by the temporal modeling and supports BEV segmentation.